Internet Radio for Magazines, Blogs, and Publishers | Radio.co

 The Neumann TLM 103 is an industry standard microphone professionals use across the UK and USA.
 We highly recommend this microphone, in fact, we use it in our studio for our Internet Radio Podcast series.

 The TLM 103 is a sturdy microphone with a large diaphragm for picking up low noises and enhancing audio capture.
-The Neumann microphone retails for about $1000 / ÂŁ850.
+The Neumann microphone can be bought on Amazon US or Amazon UK.

 Radio Licensing Explained (& What it Means to You)